paraseba/blog/posts/2015-12-21-why-is-applicative-more-efficient-than-monad.markdown

 of the output context.

-Based on this intuition, let's try to find an example in a monad where creating the output context could be optimized with more knowledge.
+Based on this intuition, let's try to find an example in a monad where creating the output context could be optimized with the extra knowledge.

 ## An array Monad

 Regular Haskell Arrays, in `Data.Array` are not monads or applicatives.
 They are too powerful, allowing for arbitrary index values.
-For example, let's take right identity law for monads
+For example, let's take the right identity law for monads

 ```haskell
   as >>= return = as
 ```

-`as` will have certain index values, but we have no way make `return` create an array with the same index values for all `as`.
+`as` will have certain index values, but we have no way to make `return` create an array with the same index values `as` has, for all `as`.
 There is no way to satisfy the law.

-But we can create our own, much simplified 1D array that can in fact be turned into a Monad.
-Let's create the most basic array, in fact using Haskell's `Data.Array` as a backend:
+But we can create our own, much simplified, 1D array that can in fact be turned into a Monad.
+Let's write the most basic array, in fact using Haskell's `Data.Array` as a backend: